y2s82/goblin_camp/Goblin Camp/Readme.txt

 *Rivers have a current, which can be observed when you have filth flowing into it.
-The filth will be taken by the current and move downriver, accumulating on the banks and eventually flowing offmap to be someone else's problem *The game now tracks how many years have gone by in gametime *Stockpiles and farmplots can now be dismantled only partially, allowing you to use that and expansion to fine tune them to just your liking
+The filth will be taken by the current and move downriver, accumulating on the banks and eventually flowing offmap to be someone else's problem *The game now tracks how many years have gone by in gametime *Stockpiles and farmplots can now be dismantled only partially, allowing you to use that and expansion to fine-tune them to just your liking
 *Constructions will be automatically repaired in the event that they get damaged by fighting or fire (constructions also display their condition in the sidebar now, like creatures)